World of Warcraft: Warlords of Draenor: Plot

 The Alliance and Horde with their Draenor allies fight back the Iron Horde and ultimately confront the escaped war criminal Garrosh Hellscream in Nagrand.
 Garrosh lashes back and the forces are saved by the intervention of Thrall who challenged Garrosh to mak'gora - a duel of honor that can lead to death.
 In the battle that follows, Garrosh initially has the upper hand and blames Thrall for his failures since Thrall picked him as Warchief, but Thrall countered that it was caused by his own choices.
 Thrall then kills Garrosh by using his elemental powers.

-With the creator of the Iron Horde dead, the Alliance and Horde adventurers and their Draenor allies set to dismantle the Iron Horde.
+With the creator of the Iron Horde dead, the Alliance and Horde adventurers and their Draenor allies set about dismantling the Iron Horde.
 The adventurers storm into the Gorian Empire's capital of Highmaul to defeat the Iron Horde's allies.
 In the raid, the adventurers kill the Warlord of the Shattered Hand Clan, Kargath Bladefist.
 They proceed to slay the creations of the Gorian Empire, including the spellbreakers and the Sorcerer King Imperator Mar'Gok.

-Later the Blackrock Clan, led by Warlord Blackhand, challenge the Horde and Alliance to assault their domain; the Blackrock Foundry.
+Later, the Blackrock Clan, led by Warlord Blackhand, challenge the Horde and Alliance to assault their domain, the Blackrock Foundry.
 The adventurers take up the challenge by storming through the forge, destroying important Iron Horde machinery, and blocking further growth of the Iron Horde's weaponry.
 Finally, the adventurers arrive at Blackhand's crucible and slay him.

 Next, Gul'dan confronts Grommash and the remnants of the Iron Horde.
 He again offers Grommash the blood of Mannoroth; Grommash not only refuses but also attacks Gul'dan but he is subdued by him.
 With Gul'dan's offer of ultimate power, Kilrogg Deadeye, the Warlord of the Bleeding Hollow Clan, ignores Grommash's warnings and drinks the demon blood.
 The fel blood corrupts Kilrogg, turning him into a monstrous fel orc.
 Gul'dan assumes control of the Iron Horde and Grommash is imprisoned.
 It is at this time that the adventurers, with the help of Khadgar, construct a naval fleet to invade Tanaan Jungle and take the fight to Hellfire Citadel to stop Gul'dan and his Iron Horde.